yugabyte/yugabyte-db/docs/content/preview/drivers-orms/java/yugabyte-jdbc.md

 If you created a cluster on [YugabyteDB Managed](https://www.yugabyte.com/managed/), use the cluster credentials and [download the SSL Root certificate](../../../yugabyte-cloud/cloud-connect/connect-applications/).

-To use SSL mode verify-full with a cluster in YugabyteDB Managed, you need to provide the additional `sslhostnameverifier` parameter, set to `com.yugabyte.ysql.YBManagedHostnameVerifier`.
+To use load balancing and SSL mode verify-full with a cluster in YugabyteDB Managed, you need to provide the additional `sslhostnameverifier` parameter, set to `com.yugabyte.ysql.YBManagedHostnameVerifier`.

 ### Step 3: Write your application